phoboslab/qoi/README.md

 ⚠️ Please note that this library is not yet ready to deal with untrusted input.

 ⚠️ 2021.11.27 – the specification for QOI has changed to accomodate some concerns with the format.
-These specification changes are **not yet reflected in the code here**.
-If you are working on a QOI implementation, please refer to [#37 The QOI File Format Specification](https://github.com/phoboslab/qoi/issues/37) for the details.
+If you are working on a QOI implementation, please refer to
+[#37 The QOI File Format Specification](https://github.com/phoboslab/qoi/issues/37)
+for the details.

+These specification changes are ~~not yet reflected in the code here~~ reflected in qoi.h now.

 ## Why?